salvatorious/nice-touch-dev-docs/linting-with-sage.md

-Stylelint will fix most of the things it's mad about if you use this command `yarn run stylelint --fix resources/assets/styles/_nice-touch-old.scss`
+Stylelint will fix most of the things it's mad about if you use this command.
+`yarn run stylelint --fix resources/assets/styles/_nice-touch-old.scss`

-Add rules with null to the config in `package.json` to turn them off
+Add rules with null to the config in `package.json` to turn them off.
 ```
 "stylelint": {
   "extends": "stylelint-config-standard",